Activities for High Schools

-3. ASL Tutors must register the 5 students by 15 November 2018 for one of the two Cycles.
+3. PCTO Tutors must register the 5 students who commit to that session for one of the monthly Cycles.

-JCU’s English language reading and cultural exchange program, Italy Reads, now in its 9th year, provides a variety of activities around a work of American literature.
-This activity offers 16-120 hours for Alternanza Scuola Lavoro.
-Read about the activities for ASL with Italy Reads.
+JCU’s English language reading and cultural exchange program, Italy Reads, now in its 10th year, provides a variety of activities around a work of American literature.
+This activity offers approximately 16-120 hours for Percorsi per le Competenze Trasversali e per l'Orientamento.
+Read about the activities for PCTO/ASL with Italy Reads.

 Italy Writes is JCU’s national Creative Writing Contest for high school students whose primary language of instruction is not English.
 Since 2010, this contest has encouraged and recognized excellence in students developing their creative voice in the English language.
-Deadline for entries to contest: 1 April.
+New deadline for entries to contest: March 1.

 JCU’s Institute for Entrepreneurship offers this national, English-language pitching competition for Italian high-school students - Italy Pitches.
-Participating students will select a non-profit organization, study it and create a pitch to convince the audience to donate to its cause.
-This activity offers 10 hours for Alternanza Scuola Lavoro.
-Deadline to register class: 15 November.
+Participating students will select a non-profit organization, study it, and create a pitch to convince the audience to donate to its cause.
+This activity offers 10 hours for Percorsi per le Competenze Trasversali e per l'Orientamento.
+Deadline to register class: January 24, 2020.

 Italy Starts, a Peer-to-Peer Mentoring Program – An Entrepreneurship Mentoring Program in English

 Participating JCU/partner university students (Mentors) volunteer to work with Italian High School Students (Mentees) to solve real business problems or develop business models for their business or social venture idea.
 Mentees will be required to deliver a short PowerPoint presentation at the end of the program.
-This program is aimed at third and fourth-year students enrolled in Italian high schools as part of the Alternanza Scuola Lavoro program (40 hours).
-Deadline to register: 15 November.
+This program is aimed at third and fourth-year students enrolled in Italian high schools as part of the Percorsi per le Competenze Trasversali e per l'Orientamento program (40 hours).

-• Requirements: availability during the 5 scheduled sessions at JCU; ability to follow
+• Requirements: commitment to attend the 5 scheduled sessions at JCU; ability to follow group work

-• Dates (2 separate sessions): Spring (February- March) and again Summer I (27 May -27 June) 2019.
+• Dates: Summer I (end of May - end of June) 2020.
 One afternoon or evening per week for five weeks on the John Cabot University Campus.
-Please take a moment to complete the Italy Starts Survey of scheduling preferences for Italy Starts.

 Activities for Italian High School Teachers